gcermsu/pcxarray/README.md

 - Chunking along `band` or `time` dimension when preparing timeseries datasets can trigger rechunks, which may be undesirable.
 - Some collections may have different metadata schemas causing issues.
 If an issue is encountered, please open an issue on GitHub.
 - When using Dask distributed scheduler, `open_rasterio` tasks may get stuck and prevent the computation graph from fully executing.
 Initializing the Dask client with `processes=True` seems to resolve this.

+## Acknowledgements

+This package is developed and maintained by the [GCERLab](https://www.gcerlab.com/) group at Mississippi State University.
+We welcome contributions and feedback from the community.
+If you find any issues or have feature requests, please open an issue on GitHub.
+Pull requests are also welcome!